-The region was broadly divided into three clusters, or blocs, of villages.
-Each of these rural blocs was tied internally with multiple local kinship, Qays or Yaman affiliations, economic, patronage and political networks.
-The first bloc, in the southern mountainous region, was known as al-Qaysiyya al-Fawqā.
-It included villages such as Yaṭā, Banī Naʿīm and al-Samūʿ, which were led by the ʿAmru family of Dūrā.
-The second bloc of villages, Ṣāf al-ʿAẓ, spanned the western mountain slopes and encompassed villages led by the al-ʿAza family of Bayt Jibrīn.
-Relations between the two blocs were traditionally characterized by animosity that also erupted occasionally.
+The region contained three blocs of villages.
+Each of these was bound together internally by multiple local kinships, Qays or Yaman affiliations, as well as economic, patronage-based, and political networks.
+The first bloc, in the southern mountainous region, was known as al-Qaysiyya al-Fawqā and included villages such as Yaṭā, Banī Naʿīm, and al-Samūʿ that were led by the ʿAmrū family of Dūrā.
+The second, Ṣāf al-ʿAẓ, spanned the western mountain slopes and encompassed villages led by the al-ʿAza family of Bayt Jibrīn.
+Relations between these two blocs were characterized by occasional eruptions of animosity.
 The third rural bloc, Ṣāf al-ʿĀmīla, in the north, was led by the Salāma family from Ṣūrīf.
-The city of Hebron constituted a fourth socio-political bloc.
-It was divided into local identities based on familial ties and approximately eight Sufi orders (ṭarīqa).
-These Sufi-based groups congregated as small inter-family alliances in separate neighborhoods where they developed their own vernaculars as markers of social boundaries.
-Tariqas in the Levant often reflected cross-border networks.
-However, such networks could not support regionalism because they perpetuated the vertical confines in societies and the competition between the tariqas’ alliances.
-Another large and powerful group in the 19th century were the Bedouins, scattered over the entire area.
+The city of Hebron, a fourth socio-political bloc, was divided into localized identities based on familial ties and approximately eight Ṣūfī ṭarīqās.
+These Ṣūfī orders congregated as small interfamilial alliances in distinct neighborhoods where they developed their own vernaculars as markers of social boundaries. Ṭarīqās in the Levant often reflected cross-border networks.
+However, such networks could not foster regionalism because they perpetuated vertical social divisions and competition for alliances among ṭarīqās.
+Another large and powerful group in the nineteenth century were the Bedouins, who were scattered across the entire area.
 Additional ways of distinguishing between groups that strengthen local identities and loyalties included ethnicity, lineage, narratives of origin, and external appearance.

-And so, while cities such as Nablus, Jerusalem, Jaffa and Safad evolved in the mid-19th century into regional hubs that integrated satellite villages, the city of Hebron and other parts of the area were ruled for long periods between 1827 to 1852 by a rural warlord from Dūrā, ʿAbd al-Raḥmān ʿAmru.
-In the 1850s, fierce Qays-Yaman wars raged between the blocs of Mount Hebron, finally quelled by an Ottoman campaign (1858-59).
-Yet, other rifts persisted and caused insecurity, which drove the population to gather in villages that were much larger than in other regions.
-Mount Hebron also remained outside of the economic prosperity of the 1860-80s that in other regions strengthened regionalization through the creation of commercial networks.
+And so, while cities such as Nablus, Jerusalem, Jaffa, and Safad evolved in the mid-nineteenth century into regional hubs with satellite villages, the city of Hebron and other parts of the area were ruled for long periods between 1827 to 1852 by a rural warlord from Dūrā, ʿAbd al-Raḥmān ʿAmrū.
+In the 1850s, fierce Qays-Yaman wars raged between the blocs of Mount Hebron, finally quelled by an 1858–59 Ottoman military campaign.
+Yet, other rifts persisted and the insecurity they caused drove large parts of the population into villages, making them relatively much larger than in those of other regions, generally speaking.
+Mount Hebron also did not benefit from the economic prosperity of the 1860–80s that strengthened regionalization through the creation of commercial networks in other regions.

-In this reality, and despite the shared regional consciousness, local identities remained a key characteristic of Mount Hebron.
-A journalist visiting Hebron in 1912 lamented that “the ancient city deserved to reclaim its past grandeur […] but this is unlikely to happen due to its countless internal disputes.”
-The view that the people of Mount Hebron suffered more than any other region in Palestine in World War I was common, too, at the time, although historical research shows that Gaza had suffered much more from the war.
-In October 1917, the British army defeated the Ottomans, who retreated northward from southern Palestine, including Mount Hebron (their full withdrawal from the country took place only a year after).
-While the British were not yet fully deployed, the local social order in Hebron collapsed and residents began to flee as looters took over.
-Jabara describes men standing guard with flaming torches to defend their families from other families.
-After a few days of chaos, a local delegation set out to Beersheba to ask the British to expedite their entry to the region.
+Despite a shared regional consciousness, local identities thus remained key characteristics of Mount Hebron.
+A journalist visiting Hebron in 1912 lamented that “the ancient city deserves to reclaim its past grandeur […] but this is unlikely to happen due to its countless internal disputes.”
+The view that the people of Mount Hebron suffered more than any other region in Palestine in WWI was commonly held too, although historical research shows that Gaza had suffered much more from the war.
+In October 1917, the British army defeated the Ottomans, who retreated northward from southern Palestine, including Mount Hebron, though their full withdrawal from the country took place only a year after.
+Before the British authorities could be fully deployed, the local social order in Hebron collapsed and residents began to flee and looters take over.
+Jabāra et al. describe men standing guard with flaming torches to defend their families from others.
+After a few days of chaos, a local delegation set out to Beersheba to ask the British to expedite their entry into the region.